-JohnInboundWeb is a persona who is eligible for the Rewards Plus card and the Premier Rewards card.
+Mature Low Risk Financially Invulnerable Persona is eligible for the Rewards Plus card and the Premier Rewards card.
 Create a test case for this persona.
 Run the tests to confirm that they pass.

 The bank now wants to offer the Standard card to customers who have an annual income greater than 14000.
 See how this engagement policy change affects these test results.
 To define an engagement policy, click Standard card.
 Define a suitability condition so that only customers who have a minimum annual income of 14000 qualify for the actions.